-When searching for real estate jobs, it is important to know whether you want to work in the commercial or residential sector.
+When searching for real estate jobs, it is important to know whether you want to pursue a commercial real estate career or residential real estate career.
 Each has potential benefits and drawbacks as well as different qualifications that will support your success and make you attractive to future employers.
-The guide below can help you choose which type of property is right for your career.
+The guide below can help you choose which property type is right for your career.

-Factors for Success: Because commercial properties require a strong understanding of the market as a whole, as well as the range of factors influencing property management and sales in a particular region, it may be helpful to move into this area after a number of years in residential real estate.
-This will allow you to establish a breadth of experience in real estate and apply that knowledge to commercial transactions.
+Factors for Success: Working as a commercial real estate agent requires a strong understanding of the market as a whole, as well as the range of factors influencing property management and sales in a particular region.
+It may be helpful to move into this area after a number of years as a residential real estate agent.
+This will allow you to establish a breadth of experience in the real estate industry and apply that knowledge to commercial transactions.
 After some time in general commercial real estate, you may choose to specialize even further, developing a focus in such areas as office or retail spaces.

-Focus: This sector is closely tied to clients’ day-to-day lives.
-It is important that residential real estate professionals understand the surrounding area they are serving as it pertains to their specific role.
-Realtors, for example, should be well-versed in the local school districts, surrounding businesses/shops, and available public transportation.
-Property managers should be aware of the appropriate associations’ rules and laws regarding property care in their area.
+Focus: The residential real estate business is closely tied to clients’ day-to-day lives.
+It is important that residential real estate agents understand the surrounding area they are serving as it pertains to their specific role.
+Realtors, for example, should be well-versed in the local school districts, surrounding businesses/shops, area attractions and amenities, and available public transportation.
+Property managers should also be aware of the appropriate associations’ rules and laws regarding property care in their area.

 Major Differences: Residential properties tend to experience higher tenant turnover rates than commercial options, leading to a greater market for real estate agents and other professionals involved in the listing and selling processes.
-They also require more frequent and involved hands-on maintenance while under lease or ownership.
+These properties also require more frequent and involved hands-on maintenance while under lease or ownership.

 Because of the more personal nature of residential real estate, it is best to engage with clients in a way that suits their needs and interests.
 Whether you are a property manager giving your cell phone number to a millennial renter so that they may text you to discuss potential issues rather than make a phone call or a realtor placing a county newspaper ad to recruit local interest, matching your means of communication to the population you serve will work to ensure a smooth working relationship.